Secrets of Top Private Eyes

 Private Investigators Career

-Basically the field of private investigation is so vast and diverse, from the very high tech like computer fraud,
+Basically the field of private investigation is so vast and diverse, from the

-to highly oriented people skills, like interviewing witnesses,
+very high tech like computer fraud, to highly oriented people skills, like

-that there is a need for virtually all types of skills and people.
-Probably the
+interviewing witnesses, that there is a need for virtually all types of skills

-most necessary attribute is the deepest desire to get at the truth.
-An almost
+and people.
+Probably the most necessary attribute is the deepest desire to get

-dog like tenacity, hence, the symbol of the hound dog with the magnifying glass
+at the truth.
+An almost dog like tenacity, hence, the symbol of the hound dog

-used so often in private investigation.
-So, if you like to follow every thread,
+with the magnifying glass used so often in private investigation.
+So, if you

-dig out every clue and solve puzzles then you would be a good investigator.
-The
+like to follow every thread, dig out every clue and solve puzzles then you would

-one other thing that was common among all of our investigators was the deep
+be a good investigator.
+The one other thing that was common among all of our

-desire to help people and fulfill their clients needs.
-These two things together
+investigators was the deep desire to help people and fulfill their clients

-made for not only a good investigate but a highly successful investigator.
+needs.
+These two things together made for not only a good investigate but a

-the job of a professional investigators involve?
+Q. What does the job of a professional investigators involve?

-Professional Investigators employ techniques such as public record
+Professional Investigators employ techniques such as public record searches for

-searches for background checks and pre-employment screening.
+background checks and pre-employment screening.
+Investigators interview people

-Investigators interview people to gain information, gather evidence
+to gain information, gather evidence and verify facts about individuals, events

-and verify facts about individuals, events or companies.
+or companies.
 They may provide assistance in civil liability and personal injury

-cases, insurance claims and fraud, child custody cases, premarital screening
+cases, insurance claims and fraud, child custody cases, premarital screening and

-and martial infidelity.
+martial infidelity.
 Some Private Investigative firms offer executive and

 celebrity protection and some serve court papers.

-Investigators have little or no training or experience in those fields.
-Almost anyone, man
+majority of Professional Investigators have little or no training or experience

-or woman, no matter his or her age, background or experience (with the exception of
+in those fields.
+Almost anyone, man or woman, no matter his or her age,

-convicted felons, of course), can become a Professional Investigator.
+can become a Professional Investigator.

 Q. What training will I need to become a private investigator?

-While there are no academic requirements for this field, a two-year associate’s
+While there are no academic requirements for this field, a two-year

-firms offer a variety of services requiring their Investigators to have a
+Private Investigation firms offer a variety of services requiring their

-broad base of knowledge in several areas.
+Investigators to have a broad base of knowledge in several areas.

-schools offer classes in specialized subjects such as insurance and
+Many Private Investigator schools offer classes in specialized subjects

-criminal investigations.
-These subjects are also
+such as insurance and criminal investigations.
+These subjects are also offered

-investigative associations.
-Enlightened Investigators expand their knowledge
+associations.
+Enlightened Investigators expand their knowledge base with

-base with courses and seminars throughout their career.
+courses and seminars throughout their career.

-on-the-job-training under an experienced investigator.
-The trick is
+The best training is on-the-job-training under an experienced investigator.
+The

-convincing the Private Investigative firm that you know enough to make it worth their while to
+trick is convincing the Private Investigative firm that you know enough to make

-hire you.
-Get started with a good well-rounded course that addresses the
+it worth their while to hire you.
+Get started with a good well-rounded course

-Top Private Eyes."
+"Secrets of Top Private Eyes."
 More information available from the

 Department of Labor